opencybersecurityalliance/oxa/automation/product_capabilities/EDR-EPP.md

+# Product catagory
+EDPP stands for Endpoint Protection Platform whereas EDR stands for Endpoint Detection and Response.
+Both are largelly included into the same product category.
+They are widely deployed on organization to protect against different kind of malware

+Main capabilities will include:
+- Scan a device
+- Delete a file
+- Quarantine files or programs
+- Block or kill processes
+- Isolate an endpoints
+- Disconnec a user

+# Automation capabilities

 | Action              |  Details | Target-Type | Arguments |
 | :------------------ | :------- | :---------: | --------: |
 |	scan |	Initiate a scan for binaries classified as malicious. |||